 I remember this lovely woman who came to see me years back because she was out of control with her food.
 She was a diet jumper.
 She always found one fad diet or another to go on.
 And of course each time she was with a vengeance saying, “This time it’s going to work.”
 And it didn’t.

 She had so many fears; the fear of getting fat; the fear of being alone; the fear of getting old.

-Hmmm, I pondered on that for quite some time.
-Is it better to have a youthful face with old body parts or is it better to be your best with where you are?
+Hmm, I pondered on that for quite some time.
+Is it better to have a youthful face with old body parts, or is it better to be your best with where you are?
 Hence… the birth of my fourth book on the aging process and how we can muster up the strength and understanding on how do move through life in a healthy body, mind, and spiritual connection.

-So, you might be wondering whatever happened to this woman.
+So, you might wonder what ever happened to this woman.
 Well, she went on another diet, and then another, and then a surgery, and then some Botox… until she realized none of it was allowing her to be her authentic self.
-That no matter how many nips and tucks and pounds lost and pounds gained she couldn’t run away from her self.
+That no matter how many nips and tucks and pounds lost and pounds gained, she couldn’t run away from herself.
 That she needed to love herself and embrace her gifts.

 And gifts she had.